Retirement

 Where this is being considered, a detailed business case must be submitted by your manager.

-If you are unable to work due to ill-health you will be referred to our Occupational Health Adviser in line with our Sickness Absence Policy
+If you are unable to work due to ill-health you will be referred to our Occupational Health Adviser for advice in line with our Sickness Absence Policy

 If advice confirms that you are unable to fulfil the full range of duties due to your ill-health we may consider changing your duties (Please see our Disability Information and Reasonable Adjustments Guidance) or look for redeployment into a more suitable job (Please see our Redeployment Policy).